uprun/lisperanto/README.md

 # lisperanto
-Lisperanto is programmable canvas for ideas
+Lisperanto - programming on spatial canvas

 you can check live version https://uprun.github.io/lisperanto/

-you can edit your json-like data with built-in version control on a spatial canvas in a browser
+edit your code as json with built-in version control on a spatial canvas in a browser

 # Support me on Patreon